artsy/artsy.github.io/_posts/2016-03-14-public-speaking-part2-where-to-start.markdown

 ### Local meet-ups

 If you’re in a city that has a thriving meet-up scene, you may want to put your name forward to speak on a certain topic.
-A UK meet-up, NSLondon, is a great example of this.
+A UK meet-up, [NSLondon][nslondon], is a great example of this.
 Many different members of the community have spoken, and it’s created a lovely atmosphere where it feels like you’re exchanging interesting tidbits of information continuously.
 Also for newcomers it’s created a welcoming atmosphere, as the people speaking are often people they know or “just like them”.

 If you have a meet-up with a similar positive vibe, there’s no reason not to have a chat with the organisers and see what the next steps would be.
 It might even be well worth practicing a talk here, if you’ve got a bigger event coming up and you would like feedback.
 Bare in mind, the audience wants you to succeed!